rpday/chinook/docs/source/input.rst

    | See Slater-Koster on Tight-Binding page."
    "list","No", "list", "[[0,0,0,0,0,5],...]"," List of Hamiltonian matrix elements,
    | if passing in list format."
-   "txt", "No", "string", "my_hamiltonian.txt", "Path to Hamiltonian textfile."
+   "filename", "No", "string", "my_hamiltonian.txt", "Path to Hamiltonian textfile."
    "exec","No", "list of methods","see Executable page","list of executable Python functions, see relevant page."

 Momentum Path